netidx/netidx-book/src/overview.md

 When security is enabled you get the following guarantees,

-* Mutual Authentication, the publisher knows the subscriber is who they claim to be, and the subscriber knows the publisher is who they claim to be.
+* **Mutual Authentication**, the publisher knows the subscriber is who they claim to be, and the subscriber knows the publisher is who they claim to be.
 This applies for the resolver <-> subscriber, and resolver <-> publisher as well.

-* Confidentiality and Tamper detection, all messages are encrypted, and data cannot be altered undetected by a man in the middle.
+* **Confidentiality** and Tamper detection, all messages are encrypted, and data cannot be altered undetected by a man in the middle.

-* Authorization, The user subscribing to a given data value is authorized to do so.
+* **Authorization**, The user subscribing to a given data value is authorized to do so.
 The resolver servers maintain a permissions database specifying who is allowed to do what where in the tree.
 Thus the system administrator can centrally control who is allowed to publish and subscribe where.

+## Cross Platform

+While netidx is primarially developed on PPC64le linux, it is tested on aarch64, and x86_64 linux, Mac OS, and even Windows.
+It will probably work on many platforms I haven't tried.